strobbe/datasciencecoursera/README.md

 # datasciencecoursera
-For Data Scientist's Toolbox course from Johns Hopkins Univrsity
+For Data Scientist's Toolbox course from Johns Hopkins University